How to convince your company (or clients) to focus on conversion

 Even if your company has no plans of ever becoming a client of ours, you’ll find the video useful.
 If you’re short of time, just forward this article to your colleagues.
 If you have more time, feel free to adopt the structure of the talk and give a customized presentation to your team.

-Incidentally, the first section of the video, up to 5:38 minutes point, answers the question “Who are Conversion Rate Experts and why should you listen to us?”
+The first section of the video, up to 5:38 minutes point, answers the question “Who are Conversion Rate Experts and why should you listen to us?”
 If you already know the answer, then you may wish to skip that part.
 And if you’re adapting the talk for your own use, then replace that section with evidence of your own experience and expertise.
 Remember, if the listeners aren’t persuaded that you know what you’re talking about, they will question everything that follows.

 Don’t keep your CRO know-how to yourself